oviche/oviche.github.io/_posts/2023-01-25-Cyber espionage on Tibetian citizens.md

   ![img]({{ '/assets/images/espionage_tibet_image/lowzero_37.png' | relative_url }}){: .center-image }*(**Scheme to track the tool**)*

-- I thought to build two initial yara rules, the first one; which named **detect_evil_rtf** in below [**section**](#Scripts-and-yara-rules) in the line with number 2, to search for similar malicious RTF that lead to open/create the detected mutex or communicate with the detected C2 server IP.
+- I thought to build two initial yara rules, the first one; which named **detect_evil_rtf** under the section "**Scripts and yara rules**", to search for similar malicious RTF that lead to open/create the detected mutex or communicate with the detected C2 server IP.

-- Another yara rule is used to track the files that are similar to the two binaries in the kill-chain; which is named **detecting_toolset** in below [**section**](#Scripts-and-yara-rules) in line with number 3.
+- Another yara rule is used to track the files that are similar to the two binaries in the kill-chain; which is named **detecting_toolset** under the section "**Scripts and yara-rules**".
 I find that both binaries used almost the same toolset for the compilation as both files have the same **ProductId** and **BuildId** which appear in both rich headers as appear below.

   ![img]({{ '/assets/images/espionage_tibet_image/lowzero_38.png' | relative_url }}){: .center-image }*(**Rich header for ghb4nrwmp.wmf**)*